awsdocs/aws-secrets-manager-docs/doc_source/enable-rotation-documentdb.md

-# Enabling Rotation for an Amazon DocumentDB Secret<a name="enable-rotation-documentdb"></a>
+# Enabling rotation for an Amazon DocumentDB secret<a name="enable-rotation-documentdb"></a>

 You can enable rotation for a secret with credentials for a Amazon DocumentDB database by using the [AWS Secrets Manager console](#proc-enable-rotation-documentdb-console), the AWS CLI, or one of the AWS SDKs\.

 **Warning**
 Enabling rotation causes the secret to rotate once immediately when you save the secret\.
 Before you enable rotation, ensure you update all of your applications using the secret credentials to retrieve the secret from Secrets Manager\.
 The original credentials might not be usable after the initial rotation\.
 If you don't update all of your applications, you might encounter errors as the old credentials become invalid\.

-**Prerequisites: Network Requirements to Enable Rotation**
+**Prerequisites: Network requirements to enable rotation**
 To successfully enable rotation, configure your network environment correctly\.
-+ **The Lambda function must be able to communicate with the database\.** If you run your DocumentDB database instance in a [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Introduction.html), we recommend you configure your Lambda function to run in the same VPC\.
++ **The Lambda function must be able to communicate with the database\.** If you run your Amazon DocumentDB database instance in a [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Introduction.html), we recommend you configure your Lambda function to run in the same VPC\.
 This enables direct connectivity between the rotation function and your service\.
 To configure this, on the Lambda function details page, scroll down to the **Network** section and choose the **VPC** from the drop\-down list to match your instance\.
 You must also make sure the EC2 security groups attached to your instance enable communication between the instance and Lambda\.
 + **The Lambda function must be able to communicate with the Secrets Manager service endpoint\.** If your Lambda rotation function can access the Internet, either because you haven't configured the function to run in a VPC, or because the VPC has an [attached NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html), then you can use [any of the available public endpoints for Secrets Manager](https://docs.aws.amazon.com/general/latest/gr/rande.html#asm_region)\.
 Alternatively, if you configure your Lambda function to run in a VPC without Internet access, then you can [configure the VPC with a private Secrets Manager service endpoint](rotation-network-rqmts.md)\.

 **Enabling and configuring rotation for a Amazon DocumentDB secret**